showkeyjar/nation/Constitution.md

 ## 1. Development Law

-  Human develop their technology to make life better, so I suggest development low for the first rule of Constitution.
+  Human develop their technology to make life better, so I suggest development law for the first rule of Constitution.

   rule 1: People can develop any technology to earn money that has benefit for legitimate use.